Locations Near You

 Is Cremation Accepted by All Religions?

 Religions have different perspectives regarding cremation.
 For instance, Catholicism previously did not support cremation, but it is now accepted.
-Though... read more
+However,... read more

 Is a Casket Necessary for Cremation?